 - Used oil

-- Non-hazardous waste if subject to regulation by a state with an authorized hazardous waste program
+- Non-hazardous waste is subject to regulation by a state with an authorized hazardous waste program

-In addition to following federal regulations for waste management, TSDFs must also be licensed by their state agency.
-In Wisconsin specifically, TSDF hazardous waste management activities include recycling/reclaiming solvents and mercury, fuel blending for energy recovery and treatment to facilitate disposal.
+In addition to following federal regulations for waste management, other TSDF facility requirements include being licensed by their state agency.
+In Wisconsin specifically, TSDF hazardous waste management activities include recycling/reclaiming solvents and mercury, fuel blending for energy recovery, and treatment to facilitate disposal.
 There are no operating hazardous waste disposal facilities (landfills) in Wisconsin.
-While some small generators may choose to handle their waste onsite, they must be licensed as a TSDF (unless the activity is specifically exempt); however, most generators work with a TSDF.
+While some small generators may choose to handle their waste on-site, they must be licensed as a TSDF (unless the activity is specifically exempt); however, most generators work with a TSDF.

 What can your business do to make sure your TSDF is reputable?
-Tips for finding a qualified TSDF to handle your waste (and therefore, your money and business reputation) include:
+Tips for finding a qualified TSDF to handle your waste and other TSDF facility requirements (and therefore, your money and business reputation) include:

-Tip 1: Check the EPA and your local state agency’s lists (Wisconsin’s can be found here) to make sure a TSDF has the correct permits and an EPA ID number.
+Tip 1: Check the EPA and your local state agency’s lists (Wisconsin’s can be found here) to make sure a TSDF has the correct permits and an EPA ID number as well as follows all TSDF facility requirements.
 Request copies of permits from any TSDF you are considering working with – this should include any companies they work with as subcontractors.
-Make sure ask whether they are permitted to handle your specific waste.
+Make sure to ask whether they are permitted to handle your specific waste.

 Tip 2: Check federal and state online compliance databases for a TSDF’s compliance history, such as the EPA’s Enforcement and Compliance History Online (ECHO).
 The site allows you to find compliance records for the last two years.